 Nevertheless, the key moment in its creation was when the Calisaya bark found its way into northern Italy.
 The bark continues to form the backbone of Barolo Chinato’s flavor even today; also called yellow bark, the tree is primarily found in South America, chiefly in Peru.
 It can also be found today in Indonesia.
-Calisaya contains large amounts of an alkaloid called quinine, which is actually still used to treat Malaria in some parts of the world.
+Calisaya contains large amounts of an alkaloid called quinine, which is still used to treat Malaria in some parts of the world.
 It is responsible for endowing Barolo Chinato with its distinctive bitter aromas and flavors.
-The first Barolo Chinato wines were sold for their therapeutic properties, rather than as a leisure drink.
+The first Barolo Chinato wines were sold for their therapeutic properties rather than as a leisure drink.
 However, in the 20th century, Barolo Chinato was marketed as a luxury fortified wine and eventually became the drink of choice for the Piemontese upper classes.

-Today, Barolo Chinato remains undeniably a niche product, an unfortunate side effect of evolving tastes, in conjunction with the high production costs and a high bottle price (for an aromatized wine).
+Today, Barolo Chinato remains undeniably a niche product, an unfortunate side effect of evolving tastes, in conjunction with the high production costs and a tall bottle price (for an aromatized wine).
 Historic producers such as Cappellano, G.D Vajra, and Roagna continue to make small quantities of this noble aromatized wine, which finds a willing – if small – audience across Italy.

 In contrast, others resolutely refuse to do this.
 It remains a key point of contention in the region.
-The most complex aromatized wines can contain over 35 different varieties of herbs and spices, although a few traditionalists claim this spoils the final product, limiting themselves to perhaps ten or so.
-Moreover, the addition of spirit varies from brand to brand; some use a generic brandy, other winemakers prefer Italian spirits such as Grappa.
-Barolo Chinato can be made either by macerating the herbs and spices directly in the wine or alternatively aromatizing the spirit first, before blending it into the Nebbiolo.
+The most complex aromatized wines can contain over 35 different varieties of herbs and spices.
+However, a few traditionalists claim this spoils the final product, limiting themselves to perhaps ten or so.
+Moreover, the addition of spirits varies from brand to brand; some use generic brandy, and other winemakers prefer Italian spirits, such as Grappa.
+Barolo Chinato can be made by directly macerating the herbs and spices in the wine or aromatizing the spirit before blending it into the Nebbiolo.

 But what is the ideal occasion in which to open a bottle?
-Traditionally, Barolo Chinato is served at the end of a meal, rather than as an aperitif.
+Traditionally, Barolo Chinato is served at the end of a meal rather than as an aperitif.
 This makes perfect sense: the weight and powerful flavors of Chinato may well overwhelm and exhaust the palate before a meal has begun.
 However, it is a wonderful digestif, the bitter/sweet flavors rounding off any great banquet with aplomb.
-It is also said that Barolo Chinato loves chocolate, and we can confirm that this is a marriage made in heaven.
+It is also said that Barolo Chinato loves chocolate, and we can confirm that this marriage is made in heaven.
 So many dessert wines cannot stand up to dark chocolate’s powerful scent and flavor, yet Barolo Chinato provides a harmonious partnership.

 It also finds a welcome home as a key ingredient in cocktails.
 “Piedmont Sour” may not be as instantly recognizable as a Manhattan, but it is a fantastic winter concoction guaranteed to win over even staunch traditionalists.
 We hope you enjoy our small list of Christmas Barolo Chinato cocktails below:

 Method: Combine the ingredients in a mixing glass.
-Then fill 2/3 with ice and stir until chilled.
+Then, fill 2/3 with ice and stir until chilled.
 Strain into a chilled martini glass and serve with a lime twist and whole star anise.